Preft/Butler-Project3-GroupG/README.md

 # Objective:

 Identify key global economic trends to train a machine learning model for predicting the retail prices of coffee.
 Economic data considered will span from 1990 to 2018.
-The final model will atempt to predict the average global retail price for a pound of coffee.
+The final model will attempt to predict the average global retail price for a pound of coffee.

 ### Questions to answer:
 1. How has the production of coffee changed (increased, decreased) from 1990 to 2018?